Zabir91/Islamic-Sprekers-Transcripts-and-Subtitles/README.md

-            └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_en.txt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_en.srt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_en.odt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_en.pdf ├── IS JESUS GOD
+            └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_en.txt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_en.srt └── WHAT THE BIBLE SAYS ABOUT MUHAMMAD (PBUH)_en.odt ├── IS JESUS GOD
           ~
         ├── DEBATE - WAS CHRIST CRUCIFIED